Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 From a company view, we need to think about another thing, **production** and **consumption** are 2 different things that require different people and skills.
 The idea of this book is to help address the various side of the Open Source world because a *Maintainer* cannot do everything alone.
 "[Users need open source projects, but open source projects do not need users](https://matt.life/writing/the-asymmetry-of-open-source)" this quote is from a story from an OSS project that has a company behind that reminds to everyone that a project doesn't mean that need to be suitable for everyone, also if at same time can be transparent etc.

 The maintainer is a role that is a project manager, support, developer, documentation and so on.
-Basically everything that start from promotion to keep the project alive, and if the growth can share these duties to other people.
+Basically everything that start from promotion to keep the project alive, and if there is growth can share these duties to other people.
 It is a time consuming role and require many skills:

 * Improve documentation based on your experience
 * Be open to activities for other users